-- (1) That person is transferred to another classification. - (2) That person resigns or is expelled under any provision of the Bylaws; provided that during the period of appeal, if any, that person shall remain in active status. - (3) That person is terminated from her/his airline, provided that the person shall remain in active status during all grievance procedures incident to the final decision under that person's employment agreement relating to the termination. - (4) That person retires subject to the provisions of Paragraph 6. of this Section. - b.
+- (1) That person is transferred to another classification. - (2) That person resigns or is expelled under any provision of the Bylaws; provided that during the period of appeal, if any, that person shall remain in active status - (3) That person is terminated from her/his airline, provided that the person shall remain in active status during all grievance procedures incident to the final decision under that person's employment agreement relating to the termination. - (4) That person retires subject to the provisions of Paragraph 6. of this Section. - b.
 (1) Any member who takes a leave of absence for any reason under ninety (90) days shall remain active and pay dues. - (2) Any member who takes a leave of absence for any reason which exceeds ninety (90) days shall continue in active status and pay dues for the first ninety (90) days of said leave of absence. - (3) A member on a leave of absence which exceeds ninety (90) days may opt to remain on active status for the duration of said leave, providing that member notifies the International Secretary-Treasurer of the Union and continues to pay membership dues and assessments directly to the Union for the duration of such leave of absence, except that Local Council Officers and Master Executive Council Officers who are not receiving any airline income while on leave of absence shall be exempt from paying dues.
-A member choosing to remain active under the provision of this subsection shall be entitled to all rights and privileges of the Union, including the right to vote and hold elective office. - (4) In the event any member in good standing on leave becomes delinquent in payment of dues for months prior to becoming inactive, because of financial hardship, that member may be exempt from paying the dues obligation during such leave period by the application to and approval of the Local Executive Council.
-It is the responsibility of the Local Executive Council President to diligently track the return of the deferred member to active status. - (5) Any member who has outstanding dues for months prior to being furloughed may be exempt from paying the dues obligation during such furloughed period by the application to and approval of the Master Executive Council.
+A member choosing to remain active under the provision of this subsection shall be entitled to all rights and privileges of the Union, including the right to vote and hold elective office. - (4) In the event any member in good standing on leave becomes delinquent in payment of dues for months prior to becoming inactive, because of financial hardship, that member may be exempt from paying the dues obligation during such leave period by the application to and approval of the International Secretary-Treasurer.
+The International Secretary-Treasurer will notify the Local Executive Council of all dues deferrals.
+With respect to unusual deferrals, the Local Executive Council will be consulted for approval.
+It is the responsibility of the Local Executive Council President to diligently track the return of the deferred member to active status.

+(5) Any member who has outstanding dues for months prior to being furloughed may be exempt from paying the dues obligation during such furloughed period by the application to and approval of the Master Executive Council.